riverstone-church/documentation-site/source/_guides/turning-media-equipment-on.md

 ---
 extends: _layouts.guide
-title: Turning the media equipment on
+title: Turning the Media Equipment On
 date: 2021-12-14
 ---